 Shredded Red Cabbage

-Preheat oven to 425 degrees.
-Wash and dry all produce.
-Drain and rinse chickpeas; thoroughly pat dry with paper towels.
+• Adjust rack to top position and preheat oven to 425 degrees.
+Wash and dry produce. • Drain and rinse chickpeas; thoroughly pat dry with paper towels.
 Trim, peel, and quarter carrot lengthwise; cut crosswise into ¼-inch-thick pieces.
 Zest and quarter lemon.
-Remove and discard any large ribs from kale; finely chop leaves.
+Remove and discard any large stems from kale; finely chop leaves.
 Place raisins in a small bowl with enough hot water to just cover.

-Meanwhile, add 1 tsp sugar and juice from 3 lemon wedges (2 tsp sugar and 6 wedges for 4 servings) to a medium microwave-safe bowl; stir to dissolve.
+• Meanwhile, in a medium microwave-safe bowl, combine 1 tsp sugar and juice from three lemon wedges (2 tsp sugar and juice from six wedges for 4 servings); stir to dissolve.
 Add cabbage and 2 TBSP water (4 TBSP for 4); season with salt and pepper.
 Microwave for 1 minute.
-Set aside, tossing occasionally.
-In a second small bowl, combine sour cream, lemon zest, remaining curry powder, and juice from remaining lemon.
+Set aside, tossing occasionally, until ready to serve. • In a second small bowl, combine sour cream, lemon zest, remaining curry powder, and juice from remaining lemon.
 Season with salt and pepper.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.

-Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt and pepper.
-Divide between bowls.
-Drain raisins.
-Top rice with kale, pickled cabbage, and chickpeas.
-Sprinkle with raisins, roughly chopping first if desired.
+• Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt and pepper. • Divide rice between bowls.
+Top with kale, pickled cabbage (draining first), and chickpeas in separate sections.
+Drain and sprinkle raisins (roughly chopping first if desired) over top.
 Drizzle with dressing and serve.